-Before going to sleep, when you lie side by side in bed, reading to them their favorite book not only will allow them to develop communication skills, but their imagination as well.
+Before going to sleep, when you lie side by side in bed, reading to them their favourite book will enhance their imagination, as well.

 First word books or alphabet books like these are very educational and be sure to buy books showing beautiful pictures, as well to catch the interest of your kid.

 Story books, likewise would be one of the best gifts.
 Choose books that impart moral values about love of God and family.
 Likewise the values of respect, sharing , and empathy.

 These story books will surely give delight to your little ones.

 For older kids, these story books would be a hit.

 Love You Forever is my most favourite kids’ book.
 It tells a story of a mother’s love from birth to forever.
 It really touches a mom’s heart.
 It’s so beautiful!
 I will keep this book forever.
 I don’t mind reading it again and again.